You have a goal you’ve been putting off.

-Goals are not to improve the future.
-The future doesn’t really exist.
+The purpose of goals is not to improve the future.
+The future doesn’t exist.
 It’s only in our imagination.
-All that really exists is the present moment, and what you do in it.
+All that exists is the present moment and what you do in it.

 Judge a goal by how well it changes your actions in the present moment.

 A bad goal makes you say, “I want to do that some day.”
 A great goal makes you take action immediately.